Getting Started

 This case happens when you can't control the value of country select box which might be generated by a back-end side or third party.

-The following snippet shows how to use the zipCode validator with the npm package:
+The following snippet shows how to use the zipCode validator with ES6 module:

 // res1.valid === true